 - When you edit a maze with an active panel order, any hired testers that have already completed the maze won’t be asked to participate again.
 Only new testers will see the edits you’ve made to a maze.

-- Some edits might not be highlighted on the Results page.
-Learn more in this section: Viewing results for an edited maze
+- Some edits aren't highlighted on the Results page.
+Learn more about viewing results for an edited maze

 Edit a live maze